 Coping with the barrage of skin abuse

 So there you have it.
 The data proves it.
-We need to protect our skin whenever we’re outside in daylight to help prevent skin damage and premature ageing.
+We need to protect our client’s skin (and our own) whenever we’re outside in daylight to help prevent skin damage and premature ageing.
 And it’s not just UVA that we need to consider, but the full spectrum including visible light and infrared-A.

 “Daylight protection is a non-negotiable component to any skincare regime. “

-Daylight protection is a non-negotiable component to any skincare regime.
-There’s little point in investing time and money into improving your skin if you don’t take the right measures to protect it – and it’s as simple as using one product every morning.
+Daylight protection should be a non-negotiable component to every skincare regime you recommend.
+There’s little point in your clients investing time and money into improving their skin if they don’t take the right measures to protect it – and it’s as simple as using one product every morning.

 Now it’s time to spread the word, buck the seasonal sun protection trend and start a new one… daylight protection.
 It’s the must have this season.